kingluo/lua-resty-inspect/README.md

 But when the breakpoints disappear, the lua vm would recover jit tracing.

-So this library is only useful for functional debug without stress.
+Conservatively, this library is mainly useful for functional debug without stress.

 ## Example